 If you choose film, then you have a further question of black and white or color.
 Film photography presents one option for capturing ultraviolet photography, and that is using a filter.

-Digital photography will allow you the option of modifying your camera by way of a full-spectrum conversion.
-This conversion will let you capture IR and UV photography.
+Digital photography gives you the option of modifying your camera by way of a full-spectrum conversion.
+This conversion lets you capture IR and UV photography.

-Filters aren’t possible with digital cameras as their lenses are coated with a special anti-ultraviolet coating.
+Filters aren’t an option with digital cameras.
+That’s because their lenses are coated with a special anti-ultraviolet coating.
 You can’t bypass this unless your camera is full-spectrum converted.

 There are ways around it.
-One of them is buying specific lenses without the coating or using analogue lenses via an adapter.
-These old lenses or entry-level lenses are usually cheaper, which is a great benefit.
+One of them is buying specific lenses without the coating or using analog lenses via an adapter.
+These old lenses or entry-level lenses are usually cheaper.